IHAVEProblem/BEATMAKER/README.md

 # BEATMAKER

-It is a fastly done plugin site with a lot of repetitive code that I am too lazy to optimize or better - make it via React.
+"I expeditiously developed a plugin site for my friend, however, I must acknowledge that there is a significant amount of repetitive code that could benefit from optimization or be rewrited using React.
+Regrettably, due to time constraints, I neglected to do so.
+Nevertheless, I am receptive to reassessing the site and enhancing its code should my friend and I deem it necessary."